-Hi everyone, my name is Emily Meschke, and I'm a sophomore undergraduate student majoring in computational neuroscience.
+Hi everyone, my name is Emily Meschke, and I'm a junior undergraduate student majoring in computational neuroscience.
 I just joined the Image Understanding Lab this Fall of 2015, and I am very excited to actively contribute to the research in object, face, and voice recognition.

 Almost instantaneously, the brain's visual system can interpret our surroundings, distinguishing background noise from important social or behavioral cues.
 Even though humans no longer have to be able to identify predators hiding in the grass, social success is still very dependent on a person's ability to recognize familiar faces and objects.
 Hence with my time at the lab, I aim to further investigate both the astonishing speed and accuracy at which the brain receives and processes these visual stimuli and the factors or conditions that inhibit the brain's ability to recognize familiar people and objects.

 Honors and Awards

 - Irawan, I., Margalit, E., Meschke, E., Herald, S.B., & Biederman, I. (2016).
 Vertices are Effective in Perceptual Grouping (and Ungrouping) in Object Recognition.
 Poster presented at the Annual Meeting of the Vision Sciences Society, St. Petersburg Beach, Fl.
 May.

 Image Understanding Lab HNB 316

 3641 Watt Way

 Los Angeles, CA 90089-2520